Analysis of strong coupling constant with machine learning and its application: Introduction

 \section{Introduction}

-The precise value of the strong coupling constant $\alpha_s$ is the most crucial key parameter in the study of quantum chromodynamics theory (QCD) \cite{Deur:2023dzc}.
-It represents the strength of interaction between quarks and gluons inside hadrons \cite{Wang:2022uch,Wang:2022zwz} and is the primary problem in the strong interaction gauge theory of gluons and quarks.
-At medium-high energy $Q$, known as the short-distance scale, the perturbation method is generally employed to solve the problem. $\alpha_s$ can be measured experimentally, such as the deep inelastic scattering experiments \cite{Blumlein:1994kw}, due to the properties of progressive freedom.
-At the low energy $Q$, also known as the long-distance scale, the interaction between quarks and gluons is so strong that experimental measurements are tricky, and the uncertainty of the results is considerable.
-Therefore, the non-perturbation theory should be considered in dealing with this problem.
-Until now, the exact value of $\alpha_s$ varies with $Q$ is still the object of researchers' efforts to solve.
+The precise value of the strong coupling constant $\alpha_s$ is a crucial parameter in the study of quantum chromodynamics (QCD) \cite{Deur:2023dzc}.
+It represents the strength of the interaction between quarks and gluons inside hadrons \cite{Wang:2022uch,Wang:2022zwz} and is a fundamental issue in the theory of strong interaction, which involves quarks and gluons.
+At high energies $Q$, known as the short-distance scale, the perturbative method is generally employed to solve the problem.
+Experimental measurements of $\alpha_s$ can be made in deep inelastic scattering experiments \cite{Blumlein:1994kw} due to the property of asymptotic freedom.
+However, at low energies $Q$, also known as the long-distance scale, the interaction between quarks and gluons becomes so strong that experimental measurements are challenging, and the results' uncertainty is significant.
+To address this problem, non-perturbative theory should be considered.
+To date, the exact value of $\alpha_s$, which varies with $Q$, remains a subject of ongoing research.

-In the 1970s, Gross et al. \cite{Gross:1973id} deduced the relationship between $\alpha_s(Q)$ and energy scale $Q$ through the asymptotically free property of strong interaction, regarded as the establishment of QCD theory.
-In short-distance scale, the function behavior of the first-order renormalization equation $\alpha_s(Q)$ with $Q$ was obtained